 Criminal Convictions and Background Checks - The Agency recognizes the importance of maintaining a safe workplace with employees who are honest, trustworthy, qualified, reliable and nonviolent, and do not present a risk of serious harm to their coworkers or others.
 For purposes of furthering these concerns and interests, as a precondition of employment and when permitted by applicable law, applicants will be required to complete a conviction statement that discloses any prior criminal convictions, and the Agency may investigate an applicant or employee's criminal history record, if any.
 The Agency may also conduct background checks for current employees to determine eligibility for promotion or reassignment, including any staff assigned to a licensed childcare center.
-In the event that a criminal background check is conducted, the Agency will comply with federal and state laws, including providing the job applicant or employee with any required notices and forms.
-Consistent with these practices, job applicants or employees may be asked to sign certain authorization and release forms as a condition of employment.
+In the event that a criminal background check is conducted, the Agency will comply with federal and state laws, including providing the job applicant or employees may be asked to sign certain authorization and release forms as a condition of employment.
 The background check must be deemed clear or acceptable by CEO and the associated funding source for employment and/or continued employment with CEO.
 All information is kept confidential and are only viewed by those with a need to know.